 setweight(to_tsvector('simple', coalesce(title, '')), 'A') ||

-setweight(to_tsvector('simple', coalesce(description, '')), 'B') ||
+setweight(to_tsvector('simple', coalesce(overview, '')), 'B') ||

 setweight(to_tsvector('simple', coalesce(tags, '')), 'C')